anastmur/paper_analizer/README.md

     poetry install

+Or install all dependencies with pip using requirements.txt in the root directory of the repository by running:

+    pip install -r requirements.txt

 ### Grobid
 PaperAnalizer connects to a Grobid Server to analize the papers, so you must install [Grobid 0.8.0](https://grobid.readthedocs.io/en/latest/).
-You should use one the available [Docker](https://www.docker.com/) images to run Grobid:
+You should use one of the available [Docker](https://www.docker.com/) images to run Grobid:

 Full image:
 [https://hub.docker.com/r/grobid/grobid](https://hub.docker.com/r/grobid/grobid)